thatcat13/react-local-zoo/README.md

 * My thoughts on the differences in development between Angular and React:

 Before starting this project I feel like Angular2 was much less intuitive compared to React.
 Connecting components in Angular and passing data from one to another was very "ball o yarn" -esque while React remains less so.
-So far.
-It helps that this week our components were developed and designed within the component file itself (the CSS objects lived with the component functions that returned elements as values).
+This week's projects involved creating components that were self-contained (the CSS objects lived with the component functions that returned elements as values).